nipafx/nipafx.dev/content/articles/2018-06-18-tricks-var-anonymous-classes.md

 ---
-title: "Tricks with 'var' and anonymous classes (that you should never use at work)"
+title: "Tricks with `var` and anonymous classes (that you should never use at work)"
 tags: [anonymous-classes, java-10, var]
 date: 2018-06-18
 slug: java-var-anonymous-classes-tricks